Rush Limbaugh, the excellence in broadcasting network, over 600 radio stations, 20 to 22 million people, and broadcast excellence.

 They're used to the president caving.

-Uh they're not used to him vetoing things.
+They're not used to him vetoing things.

-They're not you they're used to him caving in.
+They're used to him caving in.

-Uh uh don't see that happening on this.
+I don't see that happening on this.

-This is the defining issue of George W. Bush, the defining aspect of his personal character and his sense of duty as commander in chief.
+This is the defining issue of George W. Bush, the defining aspect of his personal character and his sense of duty as commander-in-chief.

-And but it's it's not all rosy for the Democrats out there, as I've been telling you.
+But it's not all rosy for the Democrats out there, as I've been telling you.

 Get this new book out there dedicated to his mother and maternal grandmother, the women who raised him.

-And uh he accuses fellow Democrats of being confused as the Democratic Party has become the party of reaction.
+And he accuses fellow Democrats of being confused as the Democratic Party has become the party of reaction, which is something you don't want in a war on terror.

 You don't want it in a war period.